lexibank/duonglachi/README.md

 # CLDF dataset derived from Duong et al.'s "Language of the La Chí People" from 2020

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Duong, Thu Hang and Nguyen, Thu Quynh and Nguyen, Van Loi (2021): The Language of the La Chí People in Bản Díu Commune, Xín Mần District, Hà Giang Province, Vietnam.
 In: Studies in the Anthropology of Language in Mainland Southeast Asia.
 Ed. by N. J. Enfield, Jack Sidnell, and Charles H. P. Zuckermann.
 University of Hawaii Press: Honolulu.
 124-138
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license